cerxil/disable-minecraft-tutorial-for-modrinth/README.md

 ---

-Feel free to open an issue if something doesn't work as expected.
+If something doesn’t work as expected, feel free to [open an issue](https://github.com/cerxil/disable-minecraft-tutorial-for-modrinth/issues).